True-North-Intelligent-Algorithms/tnia-python/notebooks/imagesc/2024_12_19_sem_grain_size_revisited/01_intro.md

 This sequence of notebooks is an attempt to replicate figure 8 in this [article](https://academic.oup.com/mt/article/32/6/13/7922218?login=false).
 Also see [this Question](https://forum.image.sc/t/free-article-from-machine-learning-to-deep-learning-revolutionizing-microscopy-image-analysis/106340).

-[Arkajyoti Sarkar](https://www.linkedin.com/in/arkaj/?originalSubdomain=in) and his group have kindly shared many images with the community which you can find a copy of [here](https://www.dropbox.com/scl/fo/y1a9y80mi843xslhsqn73/AIiUn9oGqVjnDzew2shu66U?rlkey=j64363njxo6vvo2azvkl32dau&st=yvp1wp64&dl=0).

 The images in question are SEM images of polycrystalline materials.
 To count the grains there are a few approaches.